digitallinguistics/styles/README.md

 An ESLint code style sheet for linting JavaScript is available in `/stylesheets/.eslintrc`, or may be downloaded or linked to at https://cdn.digitallinguistics.io/dev/.eslintrc.

 ## Images
-DLx images and icons are available in the `/img` folder, or may be downloaded or linked to at https://cdn.digitallinguistics.io/img/.
+DLx images and icons are available in the `/img` folder, or may be downloaded or linked to at `https://cdn.digitallinguistics.io/img/{filename}`.

+## LESS / CSS
+LESS files are available in the `/less` folder, and their compiled CSS counterparts in the `/css` folder.
+They may be downloaded or linked to at `https://cdn.digitallinguistics.io/less/{filename}` or `https://cdn.digitallinguistics.io/css/{filename}`.